tmteam/TheNetTunnel/README.md

 # TheNetTunnel
-Lightweight Tcp Client Server framework with rpc (remote procedure call)  for .net 3.5+
+Tcp Client Server rpc library.
+Protobuf and or custom serialization support.

+To install TNT, run the following command in the Package Manager Console:
+PM> Install-Package TNT